 This paper reports on observations of the thermal state of the permafrost found in the tropical Peruvian Andes.
 Permafrost distribution was in critical balance based on slope aspect, snow cover periods, surface albedo, the ground material’s field capacity, and elevation.
-The tropical high elevation creates a unique heat balance characterized by minimum sensible heat flux and higher incoming short-wave radiation.
+The tropical high elevation creates a unique heat balance characterized by minimal sensible heat flux and higher levels of incoming short-wave radiation.
 Ice-rich permafrost is currently present and stable under these conditions.
-In addition, the existing ice rich permafrost is characterized and were highly thermally resistant, requiring a lot of latent heat input before thawing occurred.
+In addition, the existing ice-rich permafrost is highly thermally resistant, requiring a lot of latent heat input before thawing occurs.
 However, a climate characterized by less snow cover could result in degraded permafrost.
 Currently, the main driving force behind extremely low snow years in this region seems to be El Niño/La Nina events.
 A change in the frequency or significance of these events will affect the future presence of permafrost in these mountains.
 The lower limit of the permafrost boundary elevations is close to the Snow Equilibrium Line Altitude (ELA) elevations, often marked by the presence of glaciers.
-Permafrost is absent at the bottom of most of the "wet" or temperate glaciers found in Peru (Herreros et al. 2009).
+Permafrost is absent at the bottom of most of the "wet" or temperate glaciers found in Peru (Herreros et al., 2009).
 Most of the higher mountains in northern Peru, Ecuador, and the Colombian Andes are usually covered by glaciers or ice caps, (e.g. the ELA is lower than the permafrost lower limits found near the equator.
-In the southern Peru to Atacama regions’ arid zone (15°-27° South), ELA rises dramatically because around latitude 14° S, where the Altiplano starts and splits the east and west parts of the mountains.
+In the arid zone (15°-27° South) regions ranging from southern Peru to Atacama, ELA rises dramatically around latitude 14° S, where the Altiplano starts and splits the east and west parts of the mountains.
 The western Cordillera (or mountain chain) receives lower and less frequent precipitation than the eastern mountains.
-Simply, Altiplano blocks storm events from Amazon basin, that the western mountains even drier.
-As the result, Western part of the Altiplano, the permafrost lower boundary limit uncovered below the ELA at this latitude (Yoshikawa et al 2013).
-Permafrost is only present at the lower elevations of ELA (Figure 11), and permafrost evidences at higher elevations is limited, except in the presence of rock glaciers or sporadic permafrost by local micro climate such as Mauna Kea Hawaii case.
-It is possible that retreating glaciers may expand areas of permafrost.
-Glaciers are strongly related to precipitation, while permafrost at this latitude is affected by precipitation and solar radiation beside temperature.
+Simply, because the Altiplano blocks storm events from the Amazon basin, the western mountains are even drier.
+As the result, in the western part of the Altiplano, the permafrost lower boundary limit is below the ELA at this latitude (Yoshikawa et al., 2013).
+Permafrost is only present at the lower elevations of ELA (Figure 11), and permafrost evidence at higher elevations is limited, except in the presence of rock glaciers or sporadic permafrost caused by a localized micro-climate, such as on Mauna Kea, Hawaii.
+It is possible that retreating glaciers may cause areas of permafrost to expand.
+Glaciers are strongly related to precipitation, while permafrost at this latitude is affected by precipitation and solar radiation as well as temperature.
 The permafrost boundary (except in the presence of a rock glacier or other local sporadic distributions) is more closely related to the local solar energy balance.
-ELA and the lower permafrost boundary cross around latitude 13° S at the Western Cordillera; at the south of this crossing point, permafrost starts appearing at higher latitudes.
+ELA and the lower permafrost boundary cross around latitude 13° S at the Western Cordillera; south of this crossing point, permafrost starts appearing at higher latitudes.